Check out my rankings within each division by clicking on the links below. If there is a lineal champion in a weight class, he is ranked No. 1.

 2. Errol Spence Jr. (22-0)

 Spence was the best pro prospect from the 2012 U.S. Olympic team, the 2015 ESPN.com prospect of the year and has lived up to the hype as a pro.
 He was sensational in both 2016 fights as he destroyed former junior welterweight titlist Chris Algieri by fifth-round knockout followed by a brutal sixth-round knockout of Italy's Leonard Bundu in a title eliminator that set the stage for his May 27 shot at a world title against Kell Brook.
 Spence traveled to Brook's hometown of Sheffield, England, and overcame a slow start to score a decisive 11th-round knockout victory when Brook, who had been dropped in the 10th round, retired because of a broken orbital bone.
-Spence's first defense will come against Lamont Peterson (35-3-1) on Showtime.
+Spence's first defense will come against his longtime pal Lamont Peterson (35-3-1) on Showtime.

 Next: Jan.
 20 vs. Peterson